-901 901 (2) Non-expert opinion on handwriting.
-Non-expert opinion as to the genuineness of handwriting, based upon familiarity not acquired for purposes of the litigation.
-(2) Nonexpert Opinion About Handwriting.
+901 901 opinion as to ert opinion on handwriting.
+Non-expert the genuineness of handwriting, based ity not acquired for purposes of the (2) Nonexpert Opinion About Handwriting.
 A nonexpert's opinion that handwriting is genuine, based on a familiarity with it that was not acquired for the current litigation.
-(3) Comparison by trier or expert witness.
-Comparison by the trier of fact or by expert witnesses with specimens which have been authenticated.
+Comparison b son by trier or expert witness. by the trier of fact or by expert witnesses in which have been authenticated.
 (3) Comparison by an Expert Witness or the Trier of Fact.
 A comparison with an authenticated specimen by an expert witness or the trier of fact.
-(4) Distinctive characteristics and the like.
-Appearance, contents, substance, internal patterns, or other distinctive characteristics, taken in conjunction with circumstances.
+Appearance, ve characteristics and the like. contents, substance, internal patterns, or ive characteristics, taken in conjunction cances.
 (4) Distinctive Characteristics and the Like.
-The appearance, contents, substance, internal patterns, or other distinctive characteristics of the item, taken together with all the circumstances.
-(5) Voice identification.
-Identification of a voice, whether heard firsthand or through mechanical or electronic transmission or recording, by opinion based upon hearing the voice at any time under circumstances connecting it with the alleged speaker.
+The appearance, contents, substance, internal patterns, or other distinctive characteristics of the item, taken together with all the circumstances. whether heard electronic train upon hearing ntification.
+Identification of a voice, diffirsthand or through mechanical or assistance of recording, by opinion based the voice at any time under so connecting it with the alleged speaker.
 (5) Opinion About a Voice.
-An opinion identifying a person's voice - whether heard firsthand or through mechanical or electronic transmission or recording - based on hearing the voice at any time under circumstances that connect it with the alleged speaker.
-(6) Telephone conversations.
-Telephone conversations, by evidence that a call was made to the number assigned at the time by the telephone company to a particular person or business, if (A) in the case of a person, circumstances, including self-identification, show the person answering to be the one called, or (B) in the case of a business, the call was made to a place of business and the conversation related to business reasonably transacted over the telephone.
-(6) Evidence About a Telephone Conversation.
-For a telephone conversation, evidence that a call was made to the number assigned at the time to: (A) a particular person, if circumstances, including self-identification, show that the person answering was the one called; or (B) a particular business, if the call was made to a business and the call related to business reasonably transacted over the telephone.
-(7) Public records or reports.
-Evidence that a writing authorized by law to be recorded or filed and in fact recorded or filed in a public office, or a purported public record, report, statement, or data compilation, in any form, is from the public office where items of this nature are kept.
+An opinion identifying a person's voice - whether heard firsthand or through mechanical or electronic transmission or recording - based on hearing the voice at any time under circumstances that connect it with the alleged speaker. conversations number assig company to a the case of a p identification one called, or was made to a the conversations.
+Telephone is, by evidence that a call was made to the med at the time by the telephone particular person or business, if (A) in person, circumstances, including self-that, show the person answering to be the that (B) in the case of a business, the call a place of business and the conversation iness reasonably transacted over the (6) Evidence About a Telephone Conversation.
+For a telephone conversation, evidence that a call was made to the number assigned at the time to: (A) a particular person, if circumstances, including self-identification, show that the person answering was the one called; or (B) a particular business, if the call was made to a business and the call related to business reasonably transacted over the telephone. writing autho in fact record purported pul compilation, cords or reports.
+Evidence that a rized by law to be recorded or filed and ed or filed in a public office, or a polic record, report, statement, or data in any form, is from the public office of this nature are kept.
 (7) Evidence About Public Records.
 Evidence that: (A) a document was recorded or filed in a public office as authorized by law; or (B) a purported public record or statement is from the office where items of this kind are kept.